Baked Southwest Egg Rolls with Creamy Chipotle Dipping Sauce

 - 2 cloves garlic, finely minced

-- 3 (about 1 1/2 pounds) boneless, skinless chicken breasts, cubed
+- 1 ½ pounds boneless, skinless chicken breasts, cubed, (about 3 large breasts)

 - 1 green or red pepper, diced small

 - 1 jalapeno pepper, membranes removed, seeded and finely minced or 4 pickled jalapeno rounds from the jar

 - 1 (15-ounce) can black beans, rinsed and drained

 - 10 ounces frozen chopped spinach, defrosted and liquid squeezed out (wringing through a kitchen towel works great)

 - 1 teaspoon chili powder

 - ½ teaspoon salt

 - ½ teaspoon pepper